manniwood/dbmigrator/README.md

 Your migration scripts must all live together in the same directory.

+Your migration scripts must all end in '.sql', or they will be ignored.

-Only migration scripts are allowed to live in your migrations directory.
+Your migration scripts are assumed to be applied in alphabetical order, so choose a naming scheme for your '.sql' files that keeps them alphabetical by the order you wish the migrations to happen in.

 Migrations only work forward.
 If you need to undo a previous migration, create a new migration that undoes the migration you need to undo.